ceilingwaffle/Focusu/README.md

 # Planned Features
 - Pause Streamlabs/Stream Elements alerts until the current map ends.
+- Disable/enable individual monitors from blanking (for those true-gamer triple monitor beasts out there).
+- Block a custom rectangular subset of a screen (may be useful for those that play in windowed mode).

 [//]: # (https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)

 [//]: # (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+# Acknowledgments
+- [Piotrekol](https://github.com/Piotrekol) for the awesome open source C# osu memory scanner (made my life 100x easier).
+- Anyone in my Twitch chat who helped me with C# or just  stopped by to say hi and keep me company while building this! <3

 # Need help?
 Hit me up in the #focusu-help channel in our [Discord server.](https://discordapp.com/invite/CmjtS6W)